Save energy in your home

 The most important thing you can do in terms of energy use is to reduce the amount you use.
 This will save you money as well as reducing your greenhouse gas emissions.

-- Buy energy efficient appliances.
+2. Buy energy efficient appliances.
 Energy efficient appliances may cost more to buy but they save money in the long run as they cost less to run.
 When you buy a new appliance, use the energy rating label to compare models and choose one that suits your needs, saves energy and saves money.
-Find more tips on energy saving appliances or contact our free energy advice service (see below).

-- Have you considered a solar PV system?
-Council offers a Bulk Buy system so residents can buy quality products at a special Willoughby City Council price.
+4. Have you considered a solar PV system?
+Council offers a Solar Bulk Buy program so residents can buy quality products at a special Willoughby City Council price.

 Energy Wise videos on energy efficiency